AyushMishra28/Amdocs_BankingApplication/README.md

-# BankingApplication
+# BankingOperations
-This is a Basic Banking Operations written in Python .
+This is a Basic Banking Operations statements written in Python .
 It allows users to perform basic banking operations such as creating accounts, deposit and withdrawal of funds, checking account balances, and transferring funds between accounts in the system.

 ## Features